Academic and Student Resources

 Medical schools require applicants to take the Medical College Admission Test (MCAT).
 Students are advised to take this test in the spring of their junior year.

 Pre-dental and Pre-veterinary Students ordinarily follow a premedical program, except when the schools to which the candidates apply indicate special requirements.
 Veterinary schools often require additional coursework in biology and animal sciences, and dental schools often require a course in biochemistry.
 Dental programs require the Dental Admission Test (DAT).
 Veterinary programs generally require the Graduate Record Examination (GRE).

 Students who are interested in applying to law school should register early in their college careers with pre-law advising.
-The Pre-professional Advising Office, located at 100 Bay State Road on the fourth floor, has information and materials relating to law school and law-related careers.
+The Pre-Professional Advising Office, located at 100 Bay State Road, 4th Floor, has information and materials relating to law school and law-related careers.
 General informational meetings are held each year, and individual advising appointments may be scheduled with pre-law advisors throughout the year.

 The Law School Admission Council (LSAC) and most law schools state specifically that a pre-law curriculum is not particularly advantageous or even desirable.
 Law schools look for skills in reading, analytical thinking, and written and oral communication; these skills can be gained in almost any curriculum.
 Boston University, therefore, does not offer a specific pre-law major.
 Instead, students are encouraged to choose classes based on their interest in the subject matter and their ability to do well in such classes.
 It is, however, important to develop those skills that are most likely to be utilized in law school and in the practice of law, such as written and oral communication skills and knowledge of current political and social issues.
 Additionally, students are urged to acquire a broad liberal arts foundation by taking courses in a number of different areas.